leonicolas/ReQbert/README.md

 ReQbert - A HTML 5 MSX Q*bert game remake
 =========================================

-A project by Leonardo Nicolas, Luciano Sother, Gabriel Moreira and Felipe Cypriano
+A project by Leonardo Nicolas in memory of Luciano Sother

 Introduction
 ------------